Copyright© 2020 by Ernest Bywater

 A quick check shows this is the only point of contact right now, and the drone Joan has up shows more of the BLM people moving to the western side, so Mitch decides to act and he heads off down the stairs.

 Entering the backyard Mitch shouts, “Open the west gate for six feet.
 Reaction Team with me.
 Use shotguns with ‘seasoning’ rounds.”
-By the time Mitch is at the gate it’s wide enough to let his team out two at a time, and the ten men of his special team are jogging behind him in two lines as he exits the gate then turns south to go around the front of the building.
+By the time Mitch is at the gate it’s wide enough to let his team out two at a time, and the ten people of his team are jogging behind him in two lines as he exits the gate then turns south to go around the front of the building.
 As they jog around the building’s apex Mitch gives a hand sign and the team spreads out with five on each side of him.
 In a couple of minutes they’ve jogged down the two and a half blocks to the police line.

 The police sergeant in charge of the group in this street is surprised to see what looks like eleven soldiers jogging up the road behind him.
 Mitch shouts to her, “Get your people and cars out of there.
 Fall back three blocks and hold at the big intersection where we can support you.
 Let your other people know over your radio.”